open/close all folders

 - Call of Duty: World at War adds flamethrowers to the game.
 This being World at War, shooting enemies that are carrying flamethrowers, even if you don't hit the tank, often causes them to explode.

-- SSDD: "Black Rose" Plasma Cannons are powered by a miniature fusion generator carried on the back.
-In fact they're one of the big weaknesses with the design, the connecting hose is fragile and if ruptured hot plasma spews out, and unlike larger reactors if magnetic containment is breached the plasma touches the casing for a split second before dissipating and superheats it, causing an explosion.
+- S.S.D.D: "Black Rose" Plasma Cannons are powered by a miniature fusion generator carried on the back.
+In fact it is a major design weakness.
+The connecting hose is fragile and if ruptured, hot plasma spews out.
+Unlike larger reactors in cases where magnetic containment is breached, the plasma quickly superheats the casing upon contact before dissipiating, causing an explosion.

-- Some flamethrowers require tanks to hold fuel.
-They are very visible and draw fire from enemy forces, and the fuel inside can be ignited easily if it leaks out (the wielder certainly wouldn't want either of those things) note which is one of the reasons flamethrowers are no longer employed in combat.
+- Most flamethrowers use backpack tanks to hold their fuel.
+They are very visible and draw fire from enemy forces, and the fuel inside can be ignited easily if it leaks out (the wielder certainly wouldn't want either of those things),note which is one of the reasons flamethrowers are no longer employed in combat.
 They are also very heavy (weighing between 50 to 70 pounds when fully loaded), yet can only fire for a total of 15 seconds at most before running dry.
 Flamethrowers have been largely replaced by shoulder-fired rockets and missiles in the bunker-busting role, though they find use in non-combat functions, namely burning down brush and forests.

 - The US Navy SEALs and MACVSOG had this◊ during The Vietnam War.
 In Panama, the Delta Force used this◊.
 And in 2010, this◊ backpack◊ was unveiled.

 - Alternatively, if you don't have the fancy stuff, you can easily MacGyver one by emptying your backpack and duct-taping an ammo box or two to it.
 If you have a backpack with a frame, remove the sack entirely.